sriramdvt/ASeniorIsAsking/README.md

 # ASeniorIsAsking

 It is 3 am.
-You just finished working on a project of yours and the night cravings hit hard.
+You just finished working on a project of yours and the night cravings hit *hard*.
 What would you *not* do for a Tawa Bonda or a Shawarma?
 The only thing you wouldn't do is walk all the way to DLF of course.
-Your message "koi DLF me hai kya" on a WhatsApp group will just get lost on the typical 3 a.m. spam.
+Your message "koi DLF me hai kya" on a WhatsApp group will just get lost in the typical 3 a.m. spam.
 If only there were a way for you to talk to fachhas already at DLF...

 ## Setting up the development environment
 ### Backend